How to SalesForce

 5. Platform Event Triggered Flow

 For example, Let’s say we have created a screen flow, and at the time of execution of that screen flow, there is an error.
-If we want to perform any action whenever an error occurs, we’ll use platform event-triggered flow.
-Those actions could be storing the details of that error in an object or sending an email about the occurrence of that error.
+If we want to perform any action whenever an error occurs, we’ll use a platform event-triggered flow.
+Those actions could include storing the details of that error in an object or sending an email about its occurrence.

 6. Record Triggered Orchestration Flow